zhaojizhuang/website/content/en/docs/tasks/access-kubernetes-api/setup-extension-api-server.md

 The following steps describe how to set up an extension-apiserver *at a high level*.
 These steps apply regardless if you're using YAML configs or using APIs.
 An attempt is made to specifically identify any differences between the two.
 For a concrete example of how they can be implemented using YAML configs, you can look at the [sample-apiserver](https://github.com/kubernetes/sample-apiserver/blob/master/README.md) in the Kubernetes repo.

-Alternatively, you can use an existing 3rd party solution, such as [apiserver-builder](https://github.com/Kubernetes-incubator/apiserver-builder/blob/master/README.md), which should generate a skeleton and automate all of the following steps for you.
+Alternatively, you can use an existing 3rd party solution, such as [apiserver-builder](https://github.com/Kubernetes-incubator/apiserver-builder/blob/master/README.md), which should generate a skeleton and automate all of the following steps for you.ccc

 1. Make sure the APIService API is enabled (check `--runtime-config`).
 It should be on by default, unless it's been deliberately turned off in your cluster.
 1. You may need to make an RBAC rule allowing you to add APIService objects, or get your cluster administrator to make one.
 (Since API extensions affect the entire cluster, it is not recommended to do testing/development/debug of an API extension in a live cluster.)